browserengineering/book/book/forms.md

 }
 ```

-So when the browser paints an `InputLayout` it needs to draw both a
+When the browser paints an `InputLayout` it needs to draw the
 background:

 ``` {.python}